 Champion Street (downtown): The permit for the lane reconfiguration (no closures) is authorized through Phase IV of COVID-related health restrictions

-As noted in below, the application scoring criteria was based on three assessment categories: Adaptivity/Business Strength (40%), Impact/Need (40%) and Community Contribution (20%).
+The application scoring criteria was based on three assessment categories: Adaptivity/Business Strength (40%), Impact/Need (40%) and Community Contribution (20%).

 For more information or questions contact email@example.com.